 About

-Alexandra Naughton is a writer based in Philadelphia, Pennsylvania.
-She is the founder and editor-in-chief of Be About It Press, established in 2010.
+Alexandra Naughton is a writer, publisher, and literary events producer based in Philadelphia, Pennsylvania.
+She is the founder of Be About It Press, established in 2010, and organizes Bring A Blanket reading series as well as the annual alternative to AWP, A Writers Party.

-She is the author of several poetry collections including a place a feeling something he said to you (Spooky Girlfriend Press, 2020), You Could Never Objectify Me More Than I've Already Objectified Myself (Punk Hostage Press, 2015), I Will Always Be In Love (Paper Press, 2015), and I Wish You Never Emailed Me (Ghost City Press, 2016).
-Her first novel, American Mary, was published by Civil Coping Mechanisms in 2016.
+She is the author of two novels a place a feeling something he said to you (Spooky Girlfriend Press, 2020) and American Mary, (Civil Coping Mechanisms, 2016), and several poetry collections including Sick of Being Inside Myself (House of Vlas Press, 2025), Rapid Transit (Black Lawrence Press, 2018) You Could Never Objectify Me More Than I've Already Objectified Myself (Punk Hostage Press, 2015), I Will Always Be In Love (Paper Press, 2015), and I Wish You Never Emailed Me (Ghost City Press, 2016), and others.

-Her writing has been widely published on the web and in print, and she performs regularly in the Bay Area and elsewhere.
+Her writing has been widely published on the web and in print, and she performs regularly in the Philadelphia area and elsewhere.

-For bookings and other inquiries, please email bookingnaughton@gmail.com.
+For bookings and other inquiries, please use this form.

 Naughton's work straddles the line between fiction and non-fiction, prose and poetry, and explores themes such as self-objectification, existentialism, the frailty of text-based communication, and capitalism.